 *.config files under:

 This area is the private data of the OSGi configuration admin and holds all configuration details specified by

 admin, regardless how they entered the system.

-This is an implementation detail and you must never edit this directory directly.
+This area is an implementation detail and you must never edit this directory directly.

-However, it is useful to know the location of these configuration files so that copies can be taken for backup and/or multiple installation:
+However, it is useful to know the location of these configuration files so that copies can be taken for backup, or multiple installations, or both:

 Apache Felix OSGi Management Console